 SiteViz Website visualiser for Mac

 The human eye is great at spotting patterns.
 And anomalies in patterns.
 Especially when information is provided visually.
-Try to find problems like those below in tabular data.
+Try to find problems like these in tabular data:

 Why does one page here have so many more links from it than adjacent one?